blinkletter/Chem4410/docs/_sources/Info/Outcomes 2.md

 # Outcomes

 One must approach all endeavours with a **set of goals**.
-Here are the expected outcomes of a university education, the chemistry department, and this course.
+Here are the expected outcomes of a university education, the chemistry program, and this course.

 ## University Outcomes
-Students who have completed a **bachelors degree** at a university will have acheived the following goals:
+Students who have completed a **bachelor of science degree** will have acheived the following goals:

 - Be able to **gather information** through a well documented process of **inquiry**.
-- Be able to **analyze amd interpret** that information and produce a **conclusion**.
+- Be able to **analyze and interpret** that information and produce a **conclusion**.
 - Be able to effectively **communicate** the conclusion, the original data and the methods used in the anaylsis
 - Have mastered a selection of **tools and methods** to accomplish the above within their field of endeavour.
 - Be able to work with others demonstrating **leadership and collaborative skills** and to be able to function as a member of an interdisciplinary **problem solving** team.